tassaron/muffin-shop/README.md

 ## Development

-1. Run `dev-frontend.sh` to open a split-pane tmux session with live-reloading backend and frontend.
+1. Run `scripts/dev-frontend.sh` to open a split-pane tmux session with live-reloading backend and frontend.
-1. Run `dev-backend.sh` for just a live-reloading backend.
+1. Run `scripts/dev-backend.sh` for just a live-reloading backend.
-1. Run `python setup/database.py test --shop` for an example database with products in the shop.
+1. Run `python scripts/database.py test --shop` for an example database with products in the shop.
-1. Run `dev-shop.sh` to **replace any existing db** with a shop-testing db, and run `dev-frontend.sh`
+1. Run `scripts/dev-shop.sh` to **replace any existing db** with a shop-testing db, and run `scripts/dev-frontend.sh`

 ## How it works

 1. Systemd starts Nginx and uWSGI
-1. Nginx serves files from `tassaron_flask/static` directly and passes the other requests through to uWSGI
+1. Nginx serves files from `/static` directly and passes the other requests through to uWSGI
 1. uWSGI creates worker processes each running a Python interpreter.
-Each worker imports the application callable (Flask object) from `tassaron_flask/run.py`.
+Each worker imports the application callable (Flask object) from `muffin_shop/run.py`.
-1. The WSGI application is created by the Main module, specifically by `create_app` defined in `tassaron_flask/helpers/main/app_factory.py`
+1. The WSGI application is created by the Main module, specifically by `create_app` defined in `muffin_shop/helpers/main/app_factory.py`
 1. When uWSGI receives a connection, it picks one of its idle workers and calls the WSGI application in that process.

 ## Style